 Let’s start with the basics.
 Entrepreneurs work hard to set and achieve their profit goals.
 Business is not a charity.
 That is why, a lot of managers have a strong bias against offering anything for free.
 However, in this case, the expression is purely a marketing tool – used because it can significantly increase your sales.
 The truth is, that free is not entirely free.
 Additionally, it is a great incentive to encourage customers to spend more.
 You should approach it as a business model.
 Merchants simply hide the costs in ’s price, rather than being upfront about it.

-It may sound bizarre, but customers actually prefer the to be hidden in the price.
+It may sound bizarre, but customers actually prefer the to be hidden in the price and love to receive free shipping.
 The research data does not lie.
 Let’s take a look at some interesting facts:

 Clearly, free is by far the best tool to boost your sales and attract potential customers.
 Real money lies over there.
 Thousands of shops offering weird discounts are actually missing the key to increase the conversion rate.
 What is most interesting, all the research data points out an astonishing tendency.
 Online users would still prefer to select an item with free costs, even if the total value of the cart is still the same!, rather than a discounted item with